Ircam-RnD/xmm-soundworks-template/README.md

 It features a special page, designer, which provides a simple interface allowing to record gestures (streams of devicemotion data received from the smartphone's sensors) and train a model in real-time.
 A visualization and a sonification of the results help the (human) gesture designer during the training process.
-On each operation, the training set used to train the model, and the model itself are updated in real-time, serialized and saved locally as json files for later reuse.
+On each operation, the training set used to train the model, the model configuration, and the model itself are updated in real-time, serialized and saved locally as json files for later reuse.

 ###### template